-Once a care home has made an expression of interest in taking part in the study the study team will check their eligibility against the inclusion and exclusion criteria.
+Once a care home manager or owner has made an expression of interest in taking part in the study the study team will check their eligibility against the inclusion and exclusion criteria.
 Purposive sampling will be utilised to ensure that a variety of home registrations, sizes and ownership participate.
-It is valuable to understand how these factors will impact on the implementation of the ACTiON FALLS programme, and it is also important to have balanced feedback from a variety of homes.
+It is valuable to understand how these factors will impact on the implementation of the Action Falls programme, and it is also important to have balanced feedback from a variety of homes.

-Each eligible home will receive information from the study team about what is involved, and consent will be sought from the Care Home manager.
-Once consent has been received, the local site research team will provide participating care homes with the ACTiON FALLS research manual, access to the ACTiON FALLS electronic and hard copy decision tool, falls awareness poster and information about accessing the React to falls mobile app.
+Each eligible home will receive information from the study team about what is involved, and the care home participation agreement will be signed by the care home manager or owner.
+Once agreement has been received, the location research team will provide participating care homes with the Action Falls research manual, access to the Action Falls electronic and hard copy decision tool, falls awareness poster and information about accessing the React to Falls mobile app.

-Local NHS/ Social Care Falls Leads will liaise with participating care homes to provide training in the use of the ACTiON FALLS programme.
-Where possible this training will be face to face, however, the study team has made provision for online training via VOIP connection if required due to Covid-19 restrictions.
+Local NHS/ Social Care falls leads will liaise with participating care homes to provide training in the use of the Action Falls programme.
+Where possible this training will be face to face in small groups (one hour), however, the study team has made provision for online training via VOIP connection if required due to Covid-19 restrictions.
 Where necessary, multiple training sessions will be held at each home to include as many staff as possible.
-It is aimed that at least 70% of care staff from each home will receive the ACTiON FALLS training.
+It is aimed that at least 50% of care staff from each home will receive the Action Falls training.
+A register of all staff attending training will be kept.

-Throughout the study, falls leads will be available to be contacted by participating care homes for support and advice about using the ACTiON FALLS programme.
-Falls leads will also proactively contact the care homes via telephone to offer support and to offer top-up training for care home staff.
+Care homes will be able to contact falls leads for support and advice about using the Action Falls programme and falls leads will proactively contact care homes via telephone to offer support and top-up training.